Smart Contracts Platform

 Codius is a platform for securely executing smart contracts and other types of smart programs.

 Smart contracts run on Codius can:

-- hold assets in one or multiple math-based distributed ledgers, such as Bitcoin and Ripple
+- hold assets in one or multiple math-based distributed ledgers, such as Bitcoin and XRP

 - collect information from any source connected to the internet